Skip to content

 We want to learn from your experience of ‘doing community-led regeneration’.
 We think you might find value in this too.

-All projects/applicants will be expected tell us about this learning.
+All successful projects/applicants will be expected to tell us about this learning at the monitoring visits which will be scheduled after the Offer of Grant Letter has been signed and returned.
 We are looking for project groups to record their insights into their project as they go along.

 What we want to learn